elisa-tech/meta-elisa/README.md

 ------------

-The meta-elisa is a extension set for the Yocto base Linux Distribution such as AGL(Automotive Grade Linux) Distribution, which allows adding software package for safety critical system.
+The meta-elisa layer is a extension set for the Yocto based Linux Distribution AGL(Automotive Grade Linux), which allows adding software packages for safety critical systems.

-This layer is maintained by elisa automotive work group and elisa safety architecture work group.
+This layer is maintained by the elisa automotive work group and elisa safety architecture work group.

 # Contribute

 ------------

-If you think to interesting the elisa activity, please join our mailing list "https://lists.elisa.tech/".
+If you are interested the work ELISA does, please join our mailing list "https://lists.elisa.tech/".

-If you want to contribute for meta-elisa, please send patch to "https://github.com/elisa-tech/meta-elisa" using GitHub pull request.
+If you want to contribute to meta-elisa, please send your patches to "https://github.com/elisa-tech/meta-elisa" by GitHub pull requests.